odfdata/wiki-ipfs/bacalhau/README.md

 # Bacalhau

 This example was used during the Chainlink Fall 2022 Hackaton to make docker images for bacalhau to verify the ownership of the files during Bacahlau computation.

 The current state of the image has been pushed to a docker repo called `wikiipfs/testbacalhau`.
-It's just an example to show how to check files ownership.
+It's just an example to show how to check files ownership and it's not working because of this issue: https://github.com/filecoin-project/bacalhau/issues/856.
+Once it will be fixed, it will work.

 ## Development